Congress will start new session with long to-do lists - NewsBreak

 “To try to be that alternative voice, always looking for win-win situations to help the American people,” Beyer said.

 Democrats will still control the White House and the Senate.
-So Republicans will have to work across party lines to get legislation passed and signed into law.Senate passes $1.7 trillion omnibus spending package
+So Republicans will have to work across party lines to get legislation passed and signed into law.‘Glass Onion’ and its connection to Alabama

 “You have to be realistic, but it would be foolish to give up on finding a path for some bipartisan pieces of legislation,” Senator Tim Kaine said.